 The following table details the sensitivity to a 5% increase in the relevant foreign currencies against the functional currency of each Group entity.
 5% is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
 The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the year end for a 5% change in foreign currency rates.
 If the relevant foreign currency strengthens by 5% against the functional currency of each Group entity, profit or loss will be positively (negatively) impacted as follows:

-Taiwa an dollars Singa Singapore dollars
+Taiwan dollars Singapore do ollars

-2020 2019 2020 2019
+2021 2020 2021 2020

 US\$'000 US\$'000 US\$'000 US\$'000

 Group

-Profit or loss (231) (195) (4)
+Profit or loss (291) (231) (4) (4)

 Company

-Profit or loss (4)
+Profit or loss (4) (4)

-Less than US\$1,000.
+\ Less than US\$1,000.